jwxia2014/MUBD-DecoyMaker2.0/README.md

 -----------------------------------

 * For users, we recommend them to run the Python GUI application on Windows-based machines, as all the dependencies have been included.
 Please note we used the machine with Intel Core(TM) i7-7700 CPU@3.60GHz and RAM of 16 GB for testing the tool.
 The computation time for the test case of ACM Agonists is 1882 seconds.
-* For developers who are interest to collaborate on further development, they may write to Dr. Jie Xia (jie.william.xia@hotmail.com) or Dr. Simon Wang (x.simon.wang@gmail.com) to request the source code.
+* For developers who are interested to collaborate on further development, they may write to Dr. Jie Xia (jie.william.xia@hotmail.com) or Dr. Simon Wang (x.simon.wang@gmail.com) to request the source code.

 References